JaydenMaalouf/azure-pipelines-terraform-output/README.md

 ### Select your output file

-In the Terraform Plan tab, your associated Terraform Output artifacts will appear in the dropdown box
+In the Terraform Plan tab, your associated Terraform Output artifacts will appear in the dropdown box.

-The dropdown box is unique to each build, so it won't show previous build artifacts
+The dropdown box is unique to each build, so it won't show previous build artifacts:

 ![image](images/2.png)

-Once you have selected your state file, it will show your plan output
+Once you have selected your state file, it will show your plan output:

 ![image](images/3.png)

 ## Troubleshooting